hanna-greaves/Token-Says/README.md

   * Responds to: triggered by another token's action.
 Introduces a new form section where you specify an action that this saying is responding to.
   * Saving Throw: triggered by a saving throw roll by the token.
   * Skill: triggered by a skill roll by the token.
+  * Takes Damage: triggered when the token takes damage
   * Token Movement Start: triggered at the start of a token's move.
 The chat bubble will display at the token's start position.
 Audio will play at movement start.
   * Token Movement End: triggered at the end of a token's move.
 The chat bubble will display at the token's arrival position.
 Audio will play at movement end.
   * Turn in Combat: triggered at start of the token's turn in combat.